 - Concussion (Mild, Moderate, and Severe)

 - Mild Traumatic Brain Injury (MTBI)

-If you have sustained one of these injuries and your symptoms of brain fog do not resolve within six to twelve months, you should seek medical attention because it may be indicative of a much more serious medical condition; such as chronic whiplash syndrome, post-concussion syndrome, or neurocognitive disorder due to traumatic brain injury.
+If you have one of these injuries and your symptoms do not resolve within six to twelve months, seek medical attention.
+Lingering symptoms may be indicative of a much more serious medical condition; such as chronic whiplash syndrome, post-concussion syndrome, or neurocognitive disorder due to traumatic brain injury.

 If you are experiencing brain fog after your accident and you weren’t diagnosed with a head trauma-related injury, it is possible that your injury slipped under the radar.
-Head related injuries can be difficult to diagnose because their symptoms often don’t occur until days, weeks, or months after the accident.
-Symptoms of an undiagnosed head-related injury include sensory issues, changes in behavior, headaches, and cognitive difficulties, such as brain fog.
-If you or a loved one are experiencing one or more of these symptoms after an accident and have not been previously diagnosed with having suffered a head-related injury, contact medical professional services immediately.
+Head-related injuries can be difficult to diagnose.
+Their symptoms often don’t occur until days, weeks, or months after the accident.
+Symptoms of an undiagnosed head-related injury include sensory issues, changes in behavior, headaches, and cognitive difficulties.
+If you are experiencing one or more of these symptoms and have not been previously diagnosed with an injury to the head, contact medical professional services immediately.

 Contact Us Today

 If you are suffering from brain fog after an accident, call our office to find out how we can help.
 We know that a financial reward cannot heal your injuries.
 But, relief from the stress of economic and personal worries can ease your concerns about recovery.
 You might be able to pursue legal action and seek financial assistance for help with your medical bills and related expenses.